 If you employ a team, you will need to coordinate them closely to ensure that every single piece of work is completed before the submission date.
 Having even a single document missing can ruin a proposal, so tracking progress is vital.

-Once you are confident you have completed your responses and brought all the relevant material together, engage in a review before submission.
+Once you are confident you have completed your responses and brought all the relevant material together, engage in a review of the PQQ before submission.
 This includes all the policies you intend to submit, as well as the narrative responses prepared in response to specific questions.

 The whole review process will avoid inappropriate responses from slipping through the net and diminishing your chances of success.